What You Need to Know About Vision Loss in Seniors

 Many families have both parents working outside the home.
 This makes meal planning difficult.
 Often, a prepared meal that can be warmed in the microwave is the best that can be done to ensure healthy eating habits.
 The problem is that many of these meals are prepared in ways that damage the vitamins and nutrients they should provide.
 In cases where time is just not available to prepare meals, an eye supplement may be the only alternative available.

 For older people, this can be an excellent choice to ensure they receive the vitamins and nutrients that their aging eyes require.
 It’s even more difficult for elderly people to shop and prepare meals.
 This is especially true if they are used to feeding more than one person.
-Trying to cut back recipes can be difficult and just not worth the effort as we age.
+Trying to cut back on recipes can be difficult and just not worth the effort as we age.

 Delaying the Effects of Aging Vision